manwar/perlweeklychallenge-club/challenge-171/james-smith/README.md

 }
 ```

-We grab the first function (and if it is the only function on the stack we return it) We the grab the next function and composite it with the first one, and push the resultant function back on the end of the list - and call `compose` again!
+We grab the inner (first to be executed) function (and if it is the only function on the stack we return it) We the grab the next function and composit it with the first one, and push the resultant function back on the end of the list - and call `compose` again!
 Simples!
+As I said this is a case first shall be last, and last shall be first, as the first function that we will execute is the last one in the supplied list.
+Hence why `pop` is appropriate.

 # Challenge 1 - Abundant Number